-d) Film Making Initiative:
+D) Film Making Initiative:

 This exciting JCSP initiative is in place to invite schools to explore the area of digital film making with the JCSP students.
-It is hoped that schools will source local expertise in this area and students will be taught some of the techniques involved in film-making, perhaps linking with the video statement or an adaptation of it.
+It is hoped that schools will source local expertise in this area and students will be taught some of the techniques involved in filmmaking, perhaps linking with the video statement or an adaptation of it.
 Storyboarding and scriptwriting techniques could be explored in this initiative.
 Many arts groups around the country are involved with film and may provide you with a useful starting point.

-e) Digital Technology in the Classroom Initiative:
+E) Digital Technology in the Classroom Initiative:

 This initiative aims to enhance the digital skills of JCSP students to become engaged thinkers, active learners, knowledge constructors and global citizens.
-It is hoped that teachers will link with the school's Digital Learning plans, targets and actions, which will guide them in developing this initiative specific to the needs of the students.
+It is hoped that teachers will link with the school's Digital Learning plans, targets and actions, which.